 Filing for divorce based on domestic violence

 If you have been a victim of domestic violence you can file for divorce, which is called a dissolution of marriage in Missouri.
-While Missouri is a no-fault divorce state, Domestic violence is a common common for individuals seeking divorce in Missouri.
-Dissolving a marriage will end the marital relationship, put a child custody and child support order in palce, as well as divides assets and debts.
+While Missouri is a no-fault divorce state, Domestic violence is a common reason for individuals seeking divorce in Missouri.
+Dissolving a marriage will end the marital relationship, put a child custody and child support order in place, as well as divide assets and debts.

 In order to file for divorce you will need to file a Petition for Dissolution of Marriage.
 This is a legal document which asks personal questions about your marriage as well as the reasons for filing a divorce.